cloudnative-pg/cloudnative-pg/docs/src/e2e.md

 # End-to-End Tests

-Cloud Native PostgreSQL operator is automatically tested after each commit via a suite of **End-to-end (E2E) tests**.
+CloudNativePG operator is automatically tested after each commit via a suite of **End-to-end (E2E) tests**.
 It ensures that the operator correctly deploys and manages the PostgreSQL clusters.